Start generating business ideas with the Wix Business Launcher →

 There are many ways to raise money for a business in New York.
 Here are a few methods for you to consider:

-• Crowdfunding: Crowdfunding is a way of raising money from a large number of people through platforms such as Kickstarter or Indiegogo.
+Crowdfunding: Crowdfunding is a way of raising money from a large number of people either through a fundraising website or through platforms like Kickstarter or Indiegogo.

 07. Create a business website